Biraj-P/Excuses.com/README.md

 2. Generate an API key from your account settings
 3. Add your API key to the `.env` file or directly in the script.js file
 4. Make sure to protect your API key and not expose it in public repositories

+## Deployment Options

+### Netlify Deployment (Recommended)

+To deploy this application with full AI functionality on Netlify:

+1. Fork or clone this repository to your GitHub account
+2. Sign up for a [Netlify](https://www.netlify.com/) account
+3. From the Netlify dashboard, click "New site from Git"
+4. Connect to your GitHub account and select this repository
+5. In the build settings:
+   - Base directory: leave empty
+   - Build command: leave empty (no build required)
+   - Publish directory: `.` (root of the project)
+6. Click "Show advanced" and add the following environment variable:
+   - Key: `TOGETHER_API_KEY`
+   - Value: Your Together API key
+7. Click "Deploy site"

+After deployment, your site will have full AI functionality with serverless functions handling the API requests securely.

+### GitHub Pages (Limited Functionality)

+You can deploy to GitHub Pages, but the AI functionality **will not work**.
+The app will fall back to using the local database of excuses.

+1. Enable GitHub Pages in your repository settings
+2. Set the source to your main branch
+3. Wait for deployment to complete

+When users visit your GitHub Pages site, they will see a notice explaining that AI functionality is disabled due to platform limitations.

+### Custom Server

+For a custom server deployment:

+1. Clone this repository
+2. Configure your server to serve the static files
+3. Set up CORS headers to allow requests to Together API
+4. Alternatively, implement a server-side proxy similar to the Netlify function
+5. Deploy to your hosting provider

 ## Technologies Used